-Russia mourns victims of Moscow concert hall attack, toll likely to rise
+Russia mourns Moscow concert hall attack victims as death toll rises to 137

 It was the deadliest attack on Russian territory since the 2004 Beslan school siege, when attackers linked to a Muslim group took more than 1,000 people, including hundreds of children, hostage.

-Governor of the Moscow region Andrei Vorobyov said on Sunday the rescue operation was completed and the search operation is still ongoing.
+Governor of the Moscow region Andrei Vorobyov said on Sunday that the rescue operation was completed and the search operation is still ongoing.

 “Identification by relatives is ahead.
 In hospitals, doctors are fighting for the lives of 107 people,” he said.

-Al Jazeera’s Yulia Shapavalova, reporting from outside the concert hall, said people have been bringing flowers, candles, stuffed animals and posters for a makeshift memorial outside the hall.
+Al Jazeera’s Yulia Shapovalova, reporting from outside the concert hall, said people have been bringing flowers, candles, stuffed animals and posters for a makeshift memorial outside the hall.

 “We can see flags raised to half-staff on the Russian house of parliament and other buildings.
-People are shocked, they’re grieving… there are numerous memorials throughout Russia,” she said.
+People are shocked, they’re grieving … there are numerous memorials throughout Russia,” she said.

-“The clearance of the rubble continues with rescue dogs looking for people under the rubble… the death toll could rise.”
+“The clearance of the rubble continues with rescue dogs looking for people under the rubble … the death toll could rise.”

 Long lines formed in Moscow to donate blood.
-Blood banks said on Sunday they now had enough blood supplies for four to six months.
+Blood banks said on Sunday that they now had enough blood supplies for four to six months.

 Countries worldwide have expressed horror at the attack and sent their condolences to the Russian people.

-Following a Palm Sunday Mass at St Peter’s Square in Vatican City, Pope Francis sent prayers to victims of the attack.
+Following a Palm Sunday mass at St Peter’s Square in Vatican City, Pope Francis sent prayers to victims of the attack.

 “I assure my prayers for the victims of the cowardly terrorist attack carried out the other evening in Moscow,” the 87-year-old pope said.